PeppyDays/learn-rust-with-tests/src/rust_fundamentals/hello_world.md

 }
 ```

-When you try and run the test again it will complain about not passing through enough arguments to `greet` function in your other tests and in `main.rs`.
-Fix the tests and `main.rs` to pass the second argument as an empty string.
+Running tests again will complain about insufficient arguments to `greet` in other tests and `main.rs`.
+Fix them by passing empty strings as the second argument:

 ```bash
 error[E0061]: this function takes 2 arguments but 1 argument was supplied